LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 4. Over-Reliance on Premium Reasoning

-• Support automation platforms
+• Customer support automation platforms (high query volume)

-• Internal productivity copilots
+• Internal AI copilots (continuous usage)

-• Content generation tools
+• Content generation workflows (token-heavy outputs)

-• Data enrichment workflows
+• Data enrichment pipelines (repetitive processing)

 5. Regional Cloud Pricing Amplification

-• Data residency rules restrict centralized routing.
+• Data residency regulations limiting centralized processing

 6. Lack of Observability in Token Economics

-• Which workflows consume the most tokens.
+• Which workflows generate the highest token consumption

-• Where output expansion is occurring.
+• Where output token inflation is occurring

 7. Cost Scaling With Volume Instead of Complexity